jurem/git-hell/README.md

 # git-hell
-Git hosting on one shell account.

-Similar to git-shell, but supports multiple private accounts identified via user's public key.
-Similar to gitosis and gitolite, but with minimum administration - public keys are installed by users themselves.

-Some features:
+Git-hell is a login shell replacement which supports hosting many repositories on one shell account.
+Normal shell sessions are disabled and only predefined commands are accepted.
+New commands can easily be added.

+The main motivation for this project is to be able to support hosting of many private git repositories with minimal administration.
+For example, many student repositories which are shared only with a teacher.

+Features:
 * one shell account can host multiple git-hell accounts
 * each git-hell account can host multiple repositories
 * users are identified via public key
-* each public key corresponds to one git-hell account
+* each public key corresponds to one git-hell account (many-to-one)
+* initial authentication and set up is done via classical username/password identification
-* installation of public key is done by user via classical username/password identification
+* initial installation of public key is done by the users themselves
+* supports several commands such as help, list, addkey, init, ...
+* easy to extend

+Git-hell is similar to git-shell, but supports multiple private accounts identified via user's public key.
+It is also similar to gitosis and gitolite, but with minimum administration necessary - public keys are installed by users themselves.

 Installation
 ------------